ghacks Technology News

 Android Phone Emulator

-T-mobile setup a flash based emulator of their upcoming Android phone T-Mobile G1 which visualizes some of the functionality of the of the first Android phone.
-The emulator has its shortcomings like displaying the Android phone in the wrong size and some functionality is severely limited.
+T-mobile setup a flash based emulator of their upcoming Android phone T-Mobile G1 to visualize some of the functionality of the of the first Android phone.
+The emulator has its shortcomings like displaying the Android phone in the wrong size and some functionality is severely limited, but it may provide users with a quick glance of what they can expect from the phone when it launches.
+I highly suggest you test it in store just to make sure it is the right phone for you before you make a buying decision.

-The flash based website about the Android phone contains two additional sections that are important if you want to get an impression of the phone’s dimensions because they seem to display the phone in the correct size.
+The flash based website of the Android phone emulator contains two additional sections that are important if you want to get an impression of the phone's dimensions because they seem to display the phone in the correct size.

 The above screenshot has been taken from the Android phone emulator while the screenshot below was taken from the 360 view option.
 The screenshot from the Android phone emulator had to be reduced in size to fit on the screen while the screenshot below depicts the actual size of the original screenshot.